Infinidat/ansible-infinidat-collection/README.md

 ## Installation
 Install the Infinidat Ansible collection on hosts or within containers using:
-`ansible-galaxy collection install infinidat.infibox -p ~/.ansible/collections`
+`ansible-galaxy collection install infinidat.infinibox -p ~/.ansible/collections`

 Use of Python virtual environments (venv module) is recommended.